Markz878/BlazorBird/README.md

 # BlazorBird
 Flappy Bird style game made with Blazor WebAssembly.
 Game works by clicking the screen.
-All image rights belong to their respective owners.
+All image copyrights belong to their respective owners.